wiktorkoscielny/Typescript-course-2/README.md

 This is a Shopping Cart Application made to learn how TypeScript works with React.
 Project is set with fake API from fakestoreapi.com by fetching data from it.

+App.tsx is main component of the application that contains funcions and all components from Cart, CartItem and Item components.
+That components includes type props that are exported to main App.tsx component.

 ## Setup
 ### how to start Shopping Cart App